 How to Maintain Your Toothbrush for Longevity and Hygiene

-Proper toothbrush care and hygiene are essential for maximizing its effectiveness and ensuring safety.
+Best toothbrush care and hygiene are essential for maximizing its effectiveness and ensuring safety.
 Here are some tips on maintaining your toothbrush.

 - Rinse thoroughly after every use to remove debris.